FlowFuse/website/src/blog/2024/07/sending-and-receiving-discord-messages-with-node-red.md

 !["Screenshot showing discord popup to add bot into the server"](./images/discord-with-node-red-select-the-server.png "Screenshot showing discord popup to add bot into the server")

-6. Next, you have to confirm that you want to give the permissions you selected while generating the OAuth2 URL to the bot in the server and click "Authorize" to add it to the server along with those permissions.
+6. Next, confirm that you want to give the permissions you selected while generating the OAuth2 URL to the bot on the server and click "Authorize" to add it to the server along with those permissions.

 !["Screenshot showing conformation discord popup asking to conform the permission should be given to bot into server"](./images/discord-with-node-red-conform-add-to-server.png "Screenshot showing conformation discord popup asking to conform the permission should be given to bot into server")